-Like many businesses, your company may utilize autos it doesn't own.
-Examples are vehicles you rent from a rental agency and autos owned by employees or partners.
-Even if you don't own them, vehicles you use in your business should be insured for commercial auto liability coverage.
-This coverage will protect you if the vehicles are involved in accidents that result in lawsuits against your firm.
+Like many businesses, your company may utilize autos owned by someone else, such as an employee, partner, or rental agency.
+Even though you don't own them, such vehicles should be insured under your commercial auto liability coverage.
+This will ensure you are protected if any of those vehicles is involved in an accident that results in a lawsuit against your firm.

-Vehicles your company rents, leases, hires, or borrows are called hired autos under a commercial auto policy.
-These are vehicles you rent or lease on a short-term basis.
-An example is a car you rent for a three-day business trip in another city.
+Vehicles your company rents, leases, hires or borrows are called hired autos under the standard business auto policy.
+A hired auto is a vehicle you rent or lease on a short-term basis, such as a car you rent for a three-day business trip.
 Autos you lease long-term (for six months or more) are insured in the same manner as autos you own.

-Vehicles your company uses that are not owned or hired by your firm are called non-owned autos under a commercial auto policy.
+Under a commercial auto policy, vehicles your company uses but doesn't own, hire, borrow or lease are called non-owned autos.
 Non-owned autos include vehicles owned by your employees but used in your business.
-An example is an auto owned by an employee that he or she uses to call on customers.
+An example is an employee's personal vehicle the worker uses to call on customers.
 Here are other examples of non-owned autos:

-- a vehicle owned by a partner of a partnership that he or she uses on company business
+- a vehicle owned by a partner (of a partnership) and used on company business

-- a vehicle owned by member of a limited liability company that is used in the business
+- a vehicle owned by a member of a limited liability company and used in the business

 Don't Rely on the Owner's Coverage!

-If your company uses hired autos, don't rely on the rental agency to insure your business against lawsuits.
-Many states require rental companies to provide auto liability coverage to their customers, but only at the minimum limit mandated by law.
+It is generally a bad idea to rely on someone else's insurance as your sole source of protection against auto liability claims.
+Consequently, you should not depend on a rental agency's liability insurance to safeguard your business against lawsuits arising out of vehicles you rent.
+Some states don't require rental companies to provide any auto liability coverage to their customers.
+States that do demand coverage generally require only the minimum limit mandated by law.
 This limit is usually very low.
-In some states, rental companies are not obligated to provide any liability coverage.
-To protect your company against lawsuits, be sure to purchase hired auto liability coverage.
+To protect your business against lawsuits, you need to purchase hired auto liability coverage.

-Hired auto and non-owned auto liability coverages are inexpensive and easily obtained.
-These coverages are a wise investment.
-Auto liability claims can be very costly.
+Hired and non-owned auto liability coverages are a wise investment since auto liability claims can be very costly.
 An accident that causes serious injuries to another driver or a pedestrian can result in damages against your firm of $100,000 or more.
 If you do not have the proper liability insurance, a single claim could put your company out of business.

-The premium for hired auto liability coverage is based on the cost of hire, meaning the money you spend renting the vehicles.
-Your insurer may charge you a small minimum premium when your policy begins.
-After your policy has expired, you'll need to tabulate your rental costs and report them to your insurer.
-If your calculated premium exceeds your initial premium, your insurer may bill you for the additional amount.
+The premium for hired auto liability coverage is based on the cost of hire, meaning the money you spend renting vehicles.
+Your insurer may charge you a small minimum premium when your coverage begins.
+After your policy has expired, your insurer will ask for a tally of your rental costs during the policy period.
+The insurer will calculate your premium.
+If your actual premium exceeds the sum you paid initially, your insurer may bill you for the additional amount.